ashleyyv/rockma-creator-ai/PRD.md

 [P0] Save Process:
 - "Save Idea" button (disabled until text entered)
-- Content saved to localStorage as type: "Raw Idea"
+- Content saved to localStorage as Idea Clip (Remix Queue)
-- Appears in Dashboard "Recent Drafts" section
+- Appears in Library "Idea Clips" section
 - Saved with timestamp and snippet
+- Success message: "✓ Saved to Idea Clips!
+You can find it in the Library."

 [P0] Later Usage:
-- Raw ideas visible in Recent Drafts
+- Voice notes and ideas visible in Library "Idea Clips" tab
+- User can load clips from Idea Clips in Transform feature
-- User clicks "Copy" button
+- User clicks "Copy" button from Library
-- Pastes into Daily Inspiration or Platform Translator
+- Pastes into Daily Inspiration or Transform
 - AI refines the raw idea into polished content

 [P0] UX Polish: